regd25/hexy/dashboard/docs/templates/hexy-module/README.md

 ## Usage

-1. Copy the desired template folder
+1. Copy the desired template folder 'generic-module'
 2. Rename it to your module name
 3. Update the component names and imports
 4. Implement your specific business logic

+## Maintain
+1. Read the Hexy semantic architecture principles
+2. Follow the template structure
+3. Use DDD patterns and Hexy semantic artifacts

 ## Principles